Why prioritize PIM in 2025? Read the latest Gartner report >

 Some companies mistakenly equate production readiness with launch readiness.
 However, while a sound product strategy covers both elements, there are striking differences between a product release vs product launch:

-Product release: Your product is technically complete and ready to hit the market or be used by your partners and customers.
+Product release: Your product is technically complete and ready to hit the market, bringing new functionality to partners and customers.
 For product development teams (such as engineers, UX specialists, and product managers), this is the heart-in-mouth moment when you finally get to see your product shine on digital and physical shelves.

-Product launch: Your organization is ready to tell the world about the new product release.
+Product launch: Your organization introduces a new product to the market, focusing on product marketing and generating buzz.
 What does “launch” mean?
 Think of your launch plan as a fanfare – your new product’s moment in the spotlight.
-A launch isn’t a technical process.
+A launch requires strategic product marketing, focusing on informing the media and public about the product’s new features.
 Yes, it depends on the product being ready for release, but it’s also when other core business operations get involved, particularly sales, marketing, and legal teams.
-So, although you can quietly release a product, you’ve got to ask whether that’s the most suitable strategy for your product.
+While a product release is a step forward, product marketing efforts to launch a product ensure it captures market interest.

 When does a release become a launch?